 This 45 credit joint degree program is taught in an interactive manner by faculty who are leaders in their field with a wealth of practical experience.
 The credit breakdown is as follows:

 - Flex MBA Core Curriculum, MBA 401-404—14 credits

 - Education Electives—3 credits

 Prerequisites [not required for admission] include: principles of economics, basic statistics, financial accounting, and proficiency in Microsoft Office or equivalent.

 Students do not need to have prior teaching experience to enroll.
 Core courses have been developed and coordinated by both the College of Education and the College of Business and Economics to ensure that graduates bring their future positions an extraordinary array of skills to manage human and financial resources efficiently—while safeguarding quality education.
 Graduates of the MELBA program will be prepared to succeed as School Superintendents, Principals, Business Managers, and School District Administrators.

 Interested in Lehigh's MBA & Educational Leadership degree?
 Want to learn more?
-For more information, please contact Michael Tarantino, Director of Graduate Recruitment & Admissions, at (610) 758-3418 and email@example.com or Floyd Beachum, Bennett Professor of Urban School Leadership, College of Education, at (610) 758-5955 and firstname.lastname@example.org.
+For more information, please contact Mary Theresa Taglang, Director of Graduate Recruitment & Admissions, at (610) 758-4386 and firstname.lastname@example.org or Floyd Beachum, Bennett Professor of Urban School Leadership, College of Education, at (610) 758-5955 and email@example.com.